 With more than a billion inhabitants, India is the second most populous country in the world.
 With 800 million people under 35 years of age, it is also the youngest nation in the world, this means it holds the greatest opportunities for growth.
 Their GDP grew 6.7% in 2018, and in 2019 it is estimated to hit 7.5%, exceeding that of China’s.
 Alcohol sales in the country are growing and even though “traditional” drinks such as whiskey, rum and beer continue to dominate with regards to the nation’s alcohol consumption choices, these trends have not prevented the wine market from attracting the attention of consumers.

 The growing availability of international and national wines has provoked a significant interest in this product, causing a change in consumer choices.
 Rapid urbanization, the rapprochement of the Indian and Western lifestyles, and the rise in the average household income has further contributed to wine’s growth in popularity.
 Between 2010 and 2017, the Indian wine industry recorded an annual growth rate of 14%, meaning that this drink is experienced the highest registered increase on record with regards to alcohol sales as a whole (from Wine Intelligence, the India opportunity).

-At present, India is widely undervalued as a consumer of wine.
-But believe us, things are going to change.
+At present, India is widely undervalued as a consumer of wine, but things are going to change.
 How do we know?
-The national per capita consumption of this drink is still rather low, to be precise, about the same as China’s 15 years ago.
-So why should we pay attention?
-Because today China has a massive wine industry, not to be ignored – quite frankly, the same could happen to India in a few years.
+The national per capita consumption of wine is still rather low, but about the same as China’s was 15 years ago.
+Why should we pay attention then?
+Because today China has a massive wine industry and quite frankly, the same could happen to India in a few years.

 We want to keep you informed by revealing the trends found in contemporary wine industries.